Cholesterol Medicine Halves the Amount of Coenzyme Q10 in the Blood

 Heart specialists normally shrug off the suggested recommendation that patients treated with cholesterol lowering drugs must take Coenzyme Q10.
 While it is common knowledge that such medicine interferes with the body’s ability to create Coenzyme Q10, and that Q10 is essential for life, conventional medical thinking still holds that supplementation is superfluous because of the belief that medical treatment is effective and increases life span!

 Now this conventional thinking is being challenged by new studies showing that one of the most commonly used cholesterol lowering medicines not only decreases but actually halves the amount of Coenzyme Q10 in the blood.
+This was shown in a study sponsored by the pharmaceutical giant Pfizer, the company behind the drug atorvastatin (Zarator).
+Atorvastatin is one of the most widely used cholesterol-lowering drugs.

 By: Vitality Council